emaanriaz/ECS150-proj2/REPORT.md

 put_into_zombie_queue: Same as above, but for the zombie queue

-get_from_ready_queue: Dequeues a thread out of the running queue and reutrn it.
+get_from_ready_queue: Dequeues a thread out of the running queue and returns it.

 get_tid_out_of_zombie_queue: